Kalirad/EcoGT/README.md

 # Ecological Graph Theory (EcoGT)

 > [!NOTE]
-> The methodology presented here are described in _Ecological graph theory: simulating competition
+> The methodology presented here is described in depth in _Ecological graph theory: simulating competition
 > and coexistence on graphs_ by Ata Kalirad and Ralf J. Sommer, accepted for publication in **Methods in Ecology and Evolution**.
 The
 > citation and link will be added upon publication.